superinfra/level-editor-docs/tutorials/using-the-kit.md

 Download the plugin for free [here]()! <!--TODO: More steps, add link-->

 # 2. Adding objects (2 min.)
 To add an object, select it and duplicate it by pressing `Ctrl+D` (or `Cmd+D` for Mac).
-Then, drag the object into your level folder using the Explorer.
+Then, use the Explorer to drag the object into your level folder.

 >[!TIP]
 >If you have the plugin, duplicated objects will automatically be put in your level folder.